Mexico leader opens summit amid security crisis

 – ‘Kind of failed state’ –

-The president has faced a wave of protests over the case, which has angered Mexicans fed up with a drug war that has left 100,000 people dead or missing since 2006.
+Analysts say the summit could help Pena Nieto gain international backing amid protests over his handling of the case, which has angered Mexicans fed up with a drug war that has left 100,000 people dead or missing since 2006.

 “This can be a point of unity for Mexican society, uniting, as they have been doing, to find the truth and prevent that this type of event, which shames all of us, from being repeated,” Humala said.